 Honouring Hope - A Life Of Service for Brainy Dogs

-Hi, my name is Sophie and I'm the owner of Hope, an amazing dog who in 2021 was nominated for a Naturo SuperDog Award in the worker category.
+Hi, my name is Sophie and I'm the owner of Hope, an amazing dog who in 2021 was a finalist for the Naturo SuperDog Award in the worker category.
 I also want to take this opportunity to tell everyone to hug your dog a bit closer tonight because you never know what is around the corner.

 Let me tell you about Hope, and why she is so special.